-On January 28, 2016, the Company entered into an agreement that provides for a maximum borrowing facility of \$20.0 million, secured by the Company's stock in Equity Bank.
-The borrowing facility will mature on January 26, 2017.
+On January 28, 2016, the Company entered into a new agreement with the same lender that provided for a maximum borrowing facility of \$20,000, secured by the Company's stock in Equity Bank.
+At December 31, 2016, there was no outstanding balance on this loan.
+The borrowing facility matured on January 26, 2017 and was subsequently extended, at which time the Company entered into a new agreement with the same lender that provides for a maximum borrowing facility of \$30,000, secured by the Company's stock in Equity Bank.
+The borrowing facility will mature on March 12, 2018.
 Each draw of funds on the facility will create a separate note that is repayable over a term of five years.
-Each note will bear interest at a variable interest rate equal to the prime rate published in the "Money Rates" section of the Wall Street Journal (or any generally recognized successor), floating daily.
+Each note will bear interest at a variable interest rate equal to the prime rate published in the "Money Rates" section of The Wall Street Journal (or any generally recognized successor), floating daily.
 Accrued interest and principal payments will be due quarterly with one final payment of unpaid principal and interest due at the end of the five year term of each separate note.
-The Company is also required to pay an unused commitment fee in an amount equal to twenty basis points per annum on the unused portion of the maximum borrowing facility.
+The company is also required to pay an unused commitment fee in an amount equal to twenty basis points per annum on the unused portion of the maximum borrowing facility.